alertbox/try-docsify/docs/quick-start.md

 ## Use This Template

 First, you will have to create a GitHub account if you don't have one already.
-[GitHub Guide]() is a good source of information.
+[GitHub's Learning Lab](https://lab.github.com/) is a good source of information.
 Sign in to GitHub using your credentials, otherwise.

 Next, you want to create a copy of this source code.
-The `gh-quickstart` is marked as a `Template` repository so you will only have to [Use This Template](https://github.com/alertbox/gh-quickstart/generate/) and follow the instructions.
-Read more about this in the [Using GitHub Templates]() document.
+The repository is marked as a `Template` so you will only have to [Use This Template](https://github.com/alertbox/gh-quickstart/generate/) and follow the instructions.
+Read more about this in [the GitHub's Template Repositories](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) document.

 That's it.
 You now have a Docsify-enabled minimal GitHub repo, and is ready to preview locally.

 ## Preview Locally

-Once you have your copy of GitHub Quick Start source code, you will have to download the artifacts.
+Once you obtain your own copy of the GitHub Quickstart source code, you will have to download the artifacts.
 Typically that is done using the Terminal, that is Command Prompt if you are a Windows user.
 Luckily, even if you are not familiar, these steps should be pretty easy to follow.
-[GitHub's Guide to install Git]() is a good source of information.
+[Git and GitHub](https://try.github.io/) is a good source of information.

 First, spin up a Terminal and clone the newly created repository.
 For example, we will use one of our contributors, [@kosalanuwan](https://github.com/kosalanuwan), to keep the conversation alive.